go-feature-flag/flag-management/.specs/api.md

 We expect all the migration to be applied manually by running the `migrate` command, we do not expect the application to apply the migrations automatically.

+## Flag history
+The API `/v1/flags/{id}/versions` is providing the history of a flag.
+This endpoint should return the history of the flag, including all the changes made to it.

+The history should be stored in a separate table in the database.
+We may use a trigger function to store the history of the flag in the database.
+The trigger function should be called on every update of the flag.